cobalthq/cobalt-api-docs/cobaltApiDocs/content/findings.md

 `severity`      | null, low, medium, high  (`severity`, aka `criticality` in our web app, will be null for findings where their likelihood/impact have not yet been set)
 `state`         | new, triaging, need_fix, wont_fix, valid_fix, check_fix, invalid, carried_over
 `type_category` | XSS, SQLi, ... (about 30 more via the Cobalt Taxonomy)
+`url`           | The links.ui.url will redirect an authorized user to this finding in the Cobalt platform

 <aside class="success">